Magic 8 Ball: Origin

-The functional component of the Magic 8 Ball was invented by Albert C. Carter, who was inspired by a spirit writing device used by his mother Mary, a Cincinnati clairvoyant.
+The functional component of the Magic 8 Ball was invented by Albert C. Carter, who was inspired by a spirit writing device used by his mother, a Cincinnati clairvoyant.
 When Carter approached store owner Max Levinson about stocking the device, Levinson called in Abe Bookman, Levinson's brother-in-law, and graduate of Ohio Mechanics Institute.
 In 1944, Carter filed for a patent for the cylindrical device, assigning it in 1946 to Bookman, Levinson and another partner in what came to be Alabe Crafts, Inc., combining the founder's names, Albert and Abe.
 Alabe marketed and sold the cylinder as The Syco-Slate.
 Carter died sometime before the patent was granted in 1948.

 Bookman made improvements to The Syco-Slate, and in 1948 it was encased in an iridescent crystal ball.
-Though not successful, the revamped product caught the attention of Chicago's Brunswick Billiards, who in 1950 commissioned Alabe Crafts to make a version in the form of a traditional black-and-white 8 ball, which was possibly inspired by a gag in the 1940 Three Stooges short film, You Nazty Spy!.
+Though not successful, the revamped product caught the attention of Chicago's Brunswick Billiards, which in 1950 commissioned Alabe Crafts to make a version in the form of a traditional black-and-white 8 ball, which was possibly inspired by a gag in the 1940 Three Stooges short film, You Nazty Spy!.

 Cultural impact

-Although originally sold as a paperweight, the Magic 8 Ball would remain popular for several decades.
-It was popular as both an office toy and a children's toy.
+Although originally sold as a paperweight, the Magic 8 Ball remained popular for several decades as both an office toy and a children's toy.

-In 1971, Bookman sold Alabe Crafts, Inc., to Ideal Toys who marketed the ball firmly at children.
+In 1971, Bookman sold Alabe Crafts, Inc., to Ideal Toys, which marketed the ball firmly at children.
 In 1987, the rights were again sold to Tyco Toys, spurring on another marketing campaign and resurgence in interest.
 Tyco Toys was acquired by Mattel, the current manufacturer, in 1997.
 Despite its numerous owners, the Magic 8 Ball has changed little in design and implementation.